 Freedom of Information

-Chesterfield Borough Council already makes a large amount of information available to its citizens in an open and friendly way.
+Chesterfield Borough Council makes a large amount of information available to its citizens in an open and friendly way.

 Information can be obtained through its website, leaflets and many other publications.
 The council wants Chesterfield's residents to have access to all the information they need so that they can become involved in the council's work.